-Source: FARS, May 2020.
+Source: FARS, May 2021.

-The GHSP has administered the Motorcycle Safety and Awareness Program since 2006; the program is supported by both state and federal funds.
-Section 405f federal funds are used to enhance the Motorcycle Safety and Awareness Program through paid media and PI&E, delivering "Share the Road with Motorcycles" messages to motorists, while state funds collected from motorcycle registrations and license fees are used for media, PI&E, and motorcyclist training.
+The GHSP has administered the Motorcycle Safety and Awareness Program since 2006; the program is supported by both State and Federal funds.
+Section 405f Federal funds are used to enhance the Motorcycle Safety and Awareness Program through paid media and PI&E, delivering "Share the Road with Motorcycles" messages to motorists, while State funds collected from motorcycle registrations and license fees are used for media, PI&E, and motorcyclist training.
 State funded media campaigns will continue to be used to encourage motorcyclists to obtain their F endorsement.
 Unhelmeted fatalities will be addressed through an emphasis on West Virginia's motorcycle helmet law in media campaigns and the State's Motorcycle Safety and Awareness Program training courses.
-Motorcycle Safety and Awareness Program staff also attend safety fairs with the Safe Motorcyclist Awareness & Recognition Trainer (SMART) motorcycle safety training simulator which gives individuals a simulated motorcycle riding experience.
-Due to the COVID-19 pandemic, attendance at safety fairs will likely be reduced in FFY 2021.
+Motorcycle Safety and Awareness Program staff attend health/safety fairs and motorcycle-based events with the Safe Motorcyclist Awareness & Recognition Trainer (SMART) motorcycle safety training simulator which gives individuals a simulated motorcycle riding experience.
+Due to the COVID-19 pandemic in 2020-2021, there were no health/safety fairs to attend but attendance at these events will likely increase in FFY2022.

-- 1. To decrease motorcyclist fatalities by 7 percent from 27 (2013-2017 average) to 25 (2016-2020 average) by December 31, 2020. - 2.
-To decrease unhelmeted motorcyclist fatalities by 14 percent from 8 (2013-2017 average) to 7 (2016-2020 average) by December 31, 2020.
+- Decrease motorcyclist fatalities 33.1 percent from 31 (2015-2019 rolling average) to 21 (2018-2022 rolling average) by 2022. - Decrease unhelmeted motorcyclist fatalities 38 percent from 10 (2015-2019 rolling average) to 6 (2018- 2022 rolling average) by 2022.